smartdevicelink/sdl_evolution/proposals/0167-app-services.md

 ###### OnAppServiceData

 Notifications will come through as data changes.
 Only the data that changed should be expected to be included.
 This prevents the provider and subscriber traffic from becoming too large.
-However, it is recommended that these be batched together when possible as to avoid constant traffic.
+However, it is recommended that these be batched together when possible to avoid constant traffic.

 ```xml
 <function name="OnAppServiceData" functionID="OnAppServiceDataID" messagetype="notification">